SmitRao/meg/deliverables/iteration-02-review.md

 List any **process-related** (i.e. team organization and how you work) changes you are planning to make (if there are any)

- * We want to be slghtly more organized with our code-review process.
+ * We want to be slightly more organized with our code-review process.
 We found that the pair-programming that we did was very effective in helping us complete our tasks, however in order to have better documentation and keep a written report on the progress of our work, we should try to heed to our original code-review process.

 ## Product - Review